Last updated: May 4, 2023

 “We have this prejudice that people who are addicted are bad people, but that’s their battle,” Nate said.
 “It is so easy to demonize people who have a visible outward addiction, but when we take a step back, we realize that we are all broken people with our own unique triggers.”

 Nate’s Salvation Army Corps hires men in recovery to assist with their annual Red Kettle Effort each Christmas season.
 The before and after pictures show the incredible transformation of God’s power to break the bonds of addiction.

 Although the Salvation Army is known for its practical approach to ministry, all five Salvation Army Centers in the Columbus area are vastly different.

 “What I love about the Salvation Army is that you’re truly a family wherever you go,” Nate said.
 “Through the Salvation Army, I’ve had the opportunity to minister in Kenya and Mexico.
 The Holy Spirit has the power to break down barriers.
 We may look different or speak a different language than our brothers and sisters around the world, but we are united in our love for Jesus Christ.

-Nate is pursuing his M.A. in Theological Studies through the continuing education partnership that exists between The Salvation Army and Asbury Theological Seminary.
+Nate earned his M.A. in Theological Studies through the continuing education partnership that exists between The Salvation Army and Asbury Theological Seminary.
 Every Salvation Army officer who graduates in the Eastern Territory is automatically enrolled at Asbury Seminary if they already have a bachelor’s degree.

 “I’ve yearned for a deeper understanding of God’s word and why we believe what we believe,” he said.
 “Faith is good, but we need to be able to explain it, too, because we live in a skeptical and critical world.
 We need to be able to defend what we believe as Christians in a way that points people to the wonder of who Christ is.”